ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 Modules
 ^^^^^^^
-Below is an overview description of each of the modules included in the ``atlast_sc`` package.
+Below is an overview description of each of the packages and modules included in the ``atlast_sc`` package.
 More detailed information on parameters and relationships is provided in the :doc:`Public API <../code_docs/public_api>` and :doc:`UML diagrams <../code_docs/uml>` sections.